 Don’t neglect business domain knowledge as a key opportunity for professional growth among developers.
 Technical knowledge is often available as a commodity, but key business competencies may be hard-won and often are available only through scarce resources.
 What’s more, the payoff is high from developers being able to understand the business.
 Richard Gabriel reports that at his company, Lucid, the engineers were better able to relate their work to a corporate balance sheet than the business people could.

 In 1991 Lave and Wenger introduced the concept of Communities of Practice to describe the theory of situated learning which in short is about acquiring professional skills by individuals through social co-participation.
 Spotify has several structures in place called tribes, chapters, and guilds that provide a natural place for various flavors of cross-team fertilization.
-In Siili Solutions in Helsinki such groups are called tribes.
-Progress Software used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.
+Siili Solutions in Helsinki calls such groups tribes.
+Progress Software in the U.S. used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.

 Charles Heckscher.
 “The Limits of Participatory Management.”
 In Across the Board 54, Nov./Dec.
 1995, pp. 16-21.
 Published by The Conference Board.